 The pilot has been in place in two Minnesota locations since July 1, 2013: Dakota County in the First Judicial District, and St. Louis County (Duluth) in the Sixth Judicial District.
 Effective January 1, 2016, Hennepin County District Court, which represents Minnesota’s Fourth Judicial District, was added to the pilot.
 Effective July 1, 2016, Olmsted County was added to the pilot.
 Effective March 1, 2019, the remainder of the Sixth Judicial District will be added to the pilot.

 The civil case types assigned to the ELT pilot track are: Consumer Credit Contract, Other Contract, Personal Injury, Other Civil, and Conciliation Court Appeals.
-For a complete list of civil case types see Form 23 appended to the Rules of Civil Procedure.
+For a complete list of civil case types see the civil case type index

 The cases assigned to the ELT are managed through a process that assures early involvement by a judge at a Mandatory Early Case Management Conference or through a scheduling order; limited discovery; curtailed continuances; and the setting of a trial date within four to six months of filing of the action or, where applicable, assignment to ELT.